-Witnesses Miller and Levitas both stated that constructing the Facility and any associated transmission upgrades would be critical to unlocking the logjam of projects in the southeastern portion of the State where transmission capacity is needed to interconnect solar facilities that could help meet the goals of HB 951.
+Witnesses Miller and Levitas both stated that constructing the Facility and any associated transmission upgrades would be critical to unlocking the logiam of projects in the southeastern portion of the State where transmission capacity is needed to interconnect solar facilities that could help meet the goals of HB 951.
 Tr. vol. 2, 76.

-On cross-examination, Public Staff witness Metz stated that Juno is different than facilities sited within the PJM footprint that are not subject to the same regulations as Juno due to its proposed interconnection to the DEP transmission system.
+Witness Levitas stated during the March 2nd Hearing that other projects in the TCS and future projects would benefit from Juno receiving its CPCN, allowing it to help fund the upgrades it was allocated in the TCS.
+Tr. vol. 5, 86-87.
+Witness Levitas also testified that it was his belief that if Juno is not granted a CPCN, that the TCS would collapse and Commission's Carbon Plan, which he acknowledged has not be filed or approved, is in serious jeopardy of failing.
+Id. at 111-112.
+Witnesses Levitas and Sackler, however, acknowledged that they had no knowledge of the intensions of the other project owners in the TCS to withdraw or proceed into Phase 2 of the TCS.
+Tr. vol. 5, 123.On crossexamination during the November 30, 2021 hearing, Public Staff witness Metz stated that Juno is different than facilities sited within the PJM footprint that are not subject to the same regulations as Juno due to its proposed interconnection to the DEP transmission system.
 Tr. vol. 3, 57-58.
 Witness Metz also stated that the point-to-point transmission charges that witness Miller stated would be paid to DEP for wheeling the energy to PJM were overstated.
 First, witness Metz stated that the net present value of payments for 175 MW of firm point-to-point transmission over 40 years would only be \$88 million.
 Further, Witness Metz testified there are many unknowns and assumptions with the calculation such as whether the point-to-point transmission contract was firm or non-firm, how much energy would be transferred, and the time period of the transmission contract.
 Tr. vol. 3, 65-67.
 Witness Metz stated that he was skeptical because Juno's witnesses stated that the project could be sold to Duke for HB 951 compliance which would create different benefits because ratepayers would no longer be receiving the wheeling revenue to potentially offset the transmission construction costs.
 Tr. vol. 3, 69.